danielvichinyan/danielvichinyan/README.md

 - 🔭 I'm a Computer Science graduate from the University of Surrey!
 I graduated with Second Upper Class Honours!
 - 💻 I'm a passionate Tech Lead/Senior Developer with more than 5 years of experience
 - 🌱 Blockchain and Crypto Activist
-- ⚡ I'm currently working as a Full-Stack Developer!
+- ⚡ I'm currently working as a Tech Lead at Spaceflux!
 - 👯 I'm looking to collaborate with other content creators
 - 🥅 2024 Goals: Contribute more to Open Source projects
 - ⚡ I'm looking for new challenges!